 The toll-free telephone line can provide you with the following information:

-- Whether this facility is licensed by the Texas Department of Health
+- Whether this facility is licensed by the Texas Department of State Health Services

-- The date of the last inspection of this facility by the TDH and any violations of law or rules discovered during that inspection that may pose a health risk to you
+- The date of the last inspection of this facility by the TDSHS and any violations of law or rules discovered during that inspection that may pose a health risk to you

 - Any relevant fine, penalty, or judgment rendered against this facility or a doctor who provides services at this facility.